the-hidden-layer/client-server-toy/README.md

 Context
 -------

 NIST maintains official timekeeping computers at [time.nist.gov](time.nist.gov).
-They are for public use, and respond with the current time when upon request.
+They are always available for public query, and respond with the current time when upon request.

 Let's setup a TCP connection between our computer and the official NIST servers on `PORT 13`.